WWC-CovidHackathon/covid-detection/README.md

 # covid-detection
-WWCode Hackathon Covid Detection and antibiotic prevention resistance app
+WomenWhoCode Hackathon Covid Detection and antibiotic prevention resistance app To run the application clone the repository and run the following command